Area Law from Loop Quantum Gravity: Multi-node states

+At this point, we generalize to multi-node states.
+In the following, we show how we can produce a class of many-body states that satisfy all the requirements of area law and gauge invariance spelled above, and that can be the ground states of a local Hamiltonian.

-where the ``chemical potential'' term now carries only $1/j$ suppressed contributions.
-We would like to generalize our construction to multi-node states.
-Let us start with a simple state that still satisfies the area law by considering just the tensor product of single node states over all the nodes of the graph.
+Let us start with the simples possible multi-node state obtained by considering the tensor product of single-node states over all the nodes of the graph and then summing over all the $\{j_l\}, \{i_n\}$ in order to enforce gauge invariance.
+This state reads